tprodanov/locityper/README.md

 This is needed to evaluate off-target *k*-mer counts.
 Path to alleles can also be provided in a fifth column of the input BED file (`-L`).

-You can freely add more loci to the database using the same commands.

 If you don't know exact region coordinates, you can align locus alleles to the reference genome with
 ```bash
 minimap2 -cx asm20 genome.fa alleles.fa | \